bggardner/google-visualization-php/README.md

 Dependencies
 ------------

-- PHP 5.4+ (maybe 5.3)
+- PHP 5.3+ (tested on 5.3.29 &amp; 5.4.32)
     - intl extension
-    - PDO extension (optional, required for PDO Helper classes)
+    - PDO extension (optional, required for PdoDataSourceHelper classes)
-        - Database driver extensions (required for each driver you need to use)
+        - PDO database-specific driver extensions (required for each driver you need to use)
+    - mysqli extension (optional, required for MysqliDataSourceHelper class)

 Usage
 -----